-ADC measurements can be started by application software or an incoming event from another peripheral in the device.
-Four different result registers with individual channel selection (MUX registers) are provided to make it easier for the application to keep track of the data.
-It is also possible to use DMA to move ADC results directly to memory or peripherals.
+ADC measurements can either be started by application software or an incoming event from another peripheral in the device.
+Four different result registers with individual input selection (MUX selection) are provided to make it easier for the application to keep track of the data.
+Each result register and MUX selection pair is referred to as an ADC Channel.
+It is possible to use DMA to move ADC results directly to memory or peripherals when conversions are done.

 Both internal and external analog reference voltages can be used.
-A very accurate internal 1.0V reference is available.
+An accurate internal 1.0V reference is available.